Do-It-Yourself Leather Repair: Instructions & Videos

 2) Your surface was previously painted.
 You will notice that the original grain of the leather or vinyl remains, and it won't absorb water like a woven fabric.

-Before dyeing, you need to remove as much of the unstable coating as possible.
-Solvent-based coatings often flake away over time.
-Elastomeric coatings will tend to crack and then peel.
+Before refinishing Rub 'n Restore® products you need to remove as much of the unstable coating as possible.

 Once you can no longer feel the difference between the original surface and the painted areas, Rub 'n Restore® products can be used.
 If the piece is thoroughly prepped, our dye will properly penetrate and bond.
 Color changes will require some touch-up on high-wear areas, but Rub 'n Restore® will never peel or flake.